 Requirements.
-In addition to completing the requirements for the major, students must take four creative writing courses from a list approved by the department, two of which, if taken at the 30xxx or 40xxx level, may count towards the ten courses required for the English major (meaning that at its completion students will have taken a minimum of twelve English courses at the 30xxx or 40xxx level).
+In addition to completing the requirements for the major, students must take four creative writing courses from a list approved by the department, three of which, if taken at the 30xxx or 40xxx level, may count towards the ten courses required for the English major (meaning that at its completion students will have taken a minimum of eleven English courses at the 30xxx or 40xxx level).
 One 20xxx-level creative writing course may count toward the concentration.
-One of the four creative writing courses must be Advanced Fiction Writing (40850), Advanced Poetry Writing (40851), or Advanced Creative Nonfiction.
+One of the four creative writing (40850), Advanced Poetry Writing (40851), or Advanced Creative Nonfiction.